-At Chestnuts, we follow "The Write Stuff" approach by Jane Considine to bring clarity to the mechanics of our writing.
+We teach our units of work following "The Write Stuff" approach by Jane Considine to bring clarity to the mechanics of our writing.
 "The Write Stuff" follows a process called "Sentence Stacking" which refers to the fact that sentences are stacked together chronologically to create larger, complete texts.
-The lessons that we teach are designed to engage children with short, intensive periods of vocabulary building and modelling which they can immediately apply to their own writing.
+The lessons that we teach are designed to engage children with short, intensive periods of vocabulary building and modelling which allows all children to be successful in their own writing.
 Each individual lesson is broken into two or three learning chunks which themselves have the following three integral sections:

-- The model section – a teacher model sentence that outlines clear writing features and techniques.
+- The model section – a teacher model that outlines clear writing features and techniques.
 The teacher explains their writerly choices throughout.

-In each learning chunk, the children are challenged to ‘deepen the moment’.
+In each learning chunk, the children are encouraged to ‘deepen the moment’.
 This requires them to independently draw upon previously learnt skills and apply them to their writing, providing them with an opportunity to show the skills that they have mastered.

 "The Write Stuff" approach consists of three essential components to support the children in becoming great writers.
-These are known as the three zones of writing: The Fantastics, The Boomtastics and The Grammaristics.
+These are known as the three zones of writing: The FANTASTICs, The BOOMTASTICs and The GRAMMARISTICs.

-- The FANTASTICS provide the children with the ideas for writing.
+- The FANTASTICs support the children to develop the ideas they need for their writing.
 They represent the nine lenses through which the children can craft their ideas.
-At Chestnuts, we believe that writing is strengthened when children have good imaginations.
-These can be developed by focussing closely on each of the FANTASTICS
+The children also encounter the FANTASTICs through their reading lessons where they consider how published authors use these devices to enhance their writing.
+This allows the children to make links between their learning in their writing lessons and other areas of the curriculum.
+At Chestnuts, we believe that the quality of the children’s writing is strengthened when they have good imaginations and experiences to draw on.
+These can be developed by focussing closely on each of the FANTASTICs.